-Although getting sick isn't fun for anyone, if you're an individual with significant health concerns, avoiding infections may be critical.
-While some infections cannot be avoided, there are many that can.
+While getting sick isn’t fun for anyone, avoiding infections for someone with health concerns is especially important.
+Some infections cannot be avoided but many can.
 Here are some tips to help:

 - Wash your hands often.
-You should wash before and after preparing and eating foods, after using the restroom, after being in a crow, and after you sneeze or cough.
+You should wash before and after preparing and eating foods, after using the restroom, after being in a crowd and after you sneeze or cough.

 - Use the proper technique to wash.
 You should wet your hands and then apply soap.
-Rub your hands together to make a lather and be sure to get all the parts; between the fingers, back of the hand, and under the nails.
-Rinse and dry well.
+Rub your hands together to make a lather and be sure to get all parts; between the fingers, back of the hand, and under the nails.
+Then rinse well and dry.

 - Wash a little longer.
 You should continue to lather for at least 20 seconds.
 Try singing “Happy Birthday” twice while washing.